-We envision a society that affords every child the best start in life.
-That’s why we’re actively engaged—through policy development, advocacy, evaluation, program piloting, and scaling successful pilots—in creating a Minnesota that supports optimal child care and early learning.
+We envision a community that affords every child the best start in life.
+That’s why we’re actively engaged—through policy development, advocacy, evaluation, and program piloting—in creating a Minnesota that supports optimal child care and early learning.

 For policymakers, funders, government agencies, non-profit organizations, and others concerned with kids, we’re a bold and effective partner.
 We invite you to work together with us on community and state-wide issues involving early childhood.